 Associated assets & technologies

-Large Language Models (10) Autonomous Agents (7) Training Datasets (1) Content Platforms (1)
+Large Language Models (18) Autonomous Agents (11) Content Platforms (3) Identity Credentials (2) Training Datasets (1)

 If Prompt Injection risks are high, also assess Adversarial Attack and Inadequate Access Controls — prompt injection exploits are most damaging when access controls fail to limit what the model can reach.